 Right now I'm thrilled to be working with the team at Mighty Networks to help niche brands and businesses build thriving online communities that bring people together to do good things in the world.
 Want to know more about what I do?
 Please contact me.

 I am always learning, and (hopefully!) always getting better at what I do.

 I'm Lithuanian-American, and someday in the not-too-distant future I may run away to Europe with my other passport.

 I've been known to wear a spirit animal hat on occasion.

-A while back, I also embarked on a 365 project that pushed me to capture something every day (or at least ~300 of those days) to reflect my city, my life, and my world.
+Back in 2013, I also embarked on a 365 project that pushed me to capture something every day (or at least ~300 of those days) to reflect my city, my life, and my world.
 The following year I started walking, biking, and hiking every inch of my city in pursuit of a project I haven't quite finished yet—capturing a photograph of every single laundromat in San Francisco.
 A few of the early photos I took can be found here.

 I fell in love with a twisted short film by Don Hertzfeldt about 17 years ago.
 Somehow, I latched on to this little guy.
 Somehow, it stuck.
 If you see this image out there as an avatar somewhere on the internet, it's probably me.

 And, yes.
 It's true.
 I happen to own a very large spoon.
 Sometimes it comes with me to costume parties (because actual costumes are the worst) and once, a very long time ago, it was gifted to me at Burning Man by a dear friend.

 Photo above captured on film by @termie on my little Olympus OM-G, many years ago on a sunny Saturday in Dolores Park.